 State Job Classifications

-Below are links to the official classified and unclassified state titles approved by the State Division of Human Resources.
+Below are links to the official classified and unclassified state titles approved by the State Division of Human Resources for higher education.

 For classified state titles, each class title is assigned a class specification.
 A class specification represents the official description for the position that includes examples of the kind of work and level of responsibility normally assigned to a position that may be allocated to a specific class.
 The class specification should be used as a reference or guideline when developing a position description that represents the duties and responsibilities of a single job.